Steve Seeberg

 Our AI/ML technology instantly matches and ranks candidates from the Community to your job description, reducing your time to fill by up to 90%.

-Contract or direct hire onshore or save up to 40% in salary and HR expense by hiring nearshore or offshore.
+Contract or direct hire onshore remote or save up to 40% in salary and HR expense by hiring nearshore or offshore.

 There's no learning curve.
 Copy and paste a full job description or let AI generate one for you and see deeply vetted and ranked matches in seconds ready to shortlist and interview.